top of page

 Ichthyosaurus anningae Photo credit: Dean Lomax

 In 2008, Dr. Dean Lomax and Professor Judy Massare examined an ichthyosaur in the collections of the Doncaster Museum and Art Gallery.
+According to Lomax:

-You can join Dr. Lomax on a trip to the Jurassic Coast of Lyme Regis and beyond on Ancient Odysseys' UK Jurassic Journey
+You can join Dr. Lomax on a trip to the Jurassic Coast of Lyme Regis and beyond on Ancient Odysseys' UK Jurassic Journey.

-Women in science
+Women in Science

-Anning’s impact on paleontology, evolution and Dr. Lomax
+Anning's Impact on Paleontology, Evolution, and Dr. Lomax

 Thanks for subscribing!